rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/package-internals.md

 {{% notice info %}}
 network endpoints are exposed by individual components
 {{% /notice %}}
-Components may have network endpoints.
+Components, which are deployed on the cloud, may have network endpoints.
 A network endpoint is a combination of an IP address and a port number.
 The endpoints may or may not be exposed publicly.

 When creating an endpoint you must provide a name for the endpoint, select the desired network protocol and specify a target port.